sphinxteam/sir_inference/README.md

 ![demo](im.png)

 We present a probabilistic inference framework based on mean field and belief propagation techniques for estimating risk of infection from proximity tracking data used in contact tracing.
-The algorithm, using the SIR inference model, is described in [these notes](https://www.overleaf.com/read/tfhcpbvhmcwq), where you can find more information about our approach.
+The algorithm, using the SIR inference model, is described in [this short paper](https://www.overleaf.com/read/bnrtnqngcnsd), where you can find more information about our approach.

 ## Demonstrations of the package and of the inference procedure can be found on these google colab notebooks: